praveengodala/GitHubRepoExplorer/README.md

     - The separation of concerns and modular structure enhance the ability to scale the application in both features and complexity.

 # Trade-offs / Considerations
+1. **Authenticated users vs Non-authenticated users**
-1. **Handling 101 API calls (100 repositories + 1 for top contributor per repo)**:
+    - I need to make 101 API calls (1 for top 100 repositories + 1 for top contributor per repo)
     - Non-authenticated users are rate-limited to 60 requests per hour.
-To mitigate this, I added an access token for an authorized user to extend the rate limit.
+    - To mitigate this, I added a provision to add access token and work as authorized User to extend the rate limit (5000 requests per hour).

-2. **Pagination or fetching all data at once?**
+2. **Pagination vs fetching all data at once?**
     - For simplicity and within the time constraints while satisfying the core functionality, I opted to fetch all 100 repositories and their top contributors in a single request.
     - **Concurrency**: I used the `async` coroutine builder to launch 100 concurrent coroutines.
     - **Optimized for network**: I used the `IO` dispatcher to optimize for network-bound tasks, ensuring parallel execution of coroutines.
     - **Caching**: I added OkHttp caching to leverage `Cache-Control` and `ETag` headers supported by GitHub's REST API.
 OkHttp automatically handles caching based on the response headers and request configurations.